 For mobile users, our content can be accessed mainly on our websites, on our mobile applications and on our mini apps.
 We have made significant efforts in recent years to optimize the mobile version of our websites to display our content and develop and enhance the functions of our mobile applications to capture a greater number of users that access our services through mobile devices.
-For example, according to QuestMobile, our mobile daily active users amounted to 42.0 million, 46.8 million and 54.4 million in December 2020, December 2021, and December 2022, respectively.
-We were among the earliest in our industry in mainland China to introduce both in CoS- and Android-based applications to allow users to easily access our content.
+For example, according to QuestMobile, our mobile daily active users amounted to 46.8 million, 54.4 million and 68.2 million in December 2021, December 2022, and December 2023, respectively.
+We were among the earliest in our industry in mainland China to introduce both iOS- and Android-based applications to allow users to easily access our content.
 Users can conveniently enjoy features available on our mobile websites and applications from their mobile devices, such as reading articles, checking vehicle prices and model parameters, viewing pictures, viewing dealer's information, visiting our Autohome Mall and participating in forum discussions.
-We also launched a lite version of the Autohome application to attract younger audiences.